scikit-build/scikit-build-core/README.md

 # is auto-discovered if it's name matches the main name.
 wheel.packages = ["src/<package>", "<package>"]

-# This allows you to change the install dir, such as to the package name.
-The
-# original dir is still at SKBUILD_PLATLIB_DIR (also SKBUILD_DATA_DIR, etc. are
-# available)
-wheel.install-dir = "."

 # Setting py-api to "cp37" would build ABI3 wheels for Python 3.7+.
 If CPython
 # is less than this value, or on PyPy, this will be ignored.
 Setting the api to
 # "py3" or "py2.py3" would build wheels that don't depend on Python (ctypes,